OlliL/moneyjinn-server/moneyjinn-hbci-batch/README.md

 ```

-* you need a hbci.properties file which declares two types of properties
+* you further need to hand over the following properties during instantiation of `lalaHBCI`
   * hbci.passport.password
     * must be the password to all of your passport files
   * hbci.PASSPORT-FILENAME.pin
     * replace PASSPORT-FILENAME with the filename of your passport file
-    * must be the pin for logging in to the account with the specified number
+    * must contain the pin for logging in to the bank account specified in the passport file
     * specify as much of this properties as you have passport files
 * create `a hibernate.cfg.xml` in your project in `src/main/resources`